Skip to content

 A data logger is a compact, battery-powered device that records data over time.
 In HVAC, that data is usually temperature, humidity, or air pressure, and sometimes even voltage or CO₂ levels.

-Think of it as a digital notebook with sensors.
+Think of it as a relentless digital notebook with sensors.
 You place it in a room, duct, or unit, and it records conditions at regular intervals—every minute, every hour, whatever you set it to.
 After a set period, you download the data and review it to spot patterns, spikes, or irregularities.

-So, what are data loggers used for in HVAC?
+What are data loggers used for in HVAC?

 📈 Why Use a Data Logger in HVAC Work?